jaredpar/jaredpar.github.io/_posts/2009-08-26-why-no-linq-in-debugger-windows.md

 So even if we implemented everything possible on the language service side the resulting feature would be limited in several impactful ways.
-Additionally these limitations are somewhat orthogonal to the current limitations EE???s face and would require a bit of user education.
+Additionally these limitations are somewhat orthogonal to the current limitations EE's face and would require a bit of user education.
 And this is only for the most basic LINQ feature under unrealistic scenarios.